rakhi09/SeleniumAutomationTest/readme.md

 **Summary**:
-Selenium functional test utilizing Java and JUnit to test Pardot web application
+Selenium functional test using Java and JUnit to test Pardot web application

 **Pre-requisite:**
 1) Need to install Java JDK
-2) Need to install Selenium or Maven(includes Selenium)
+2) Need to install Selenium or Maven (by default includes Selenium installation)
-3) Install IDE to open the project (eg: IntelliK IDEA) or command line tool
+3) Install IDE to open the project (eg: IntelliJ IDEA)

 **How to run the test:**
 1) Open the project in IDE by navigating to maven project file (PardotAutomation>pom.xml)